Beaver-Kingdom/polling/README.md

 Beaverean Polling

 # How-To
-Step One: Find the poll that you want (we may take down polls if they are inactive for too long).
+Step One: Find the poll that you want.

 Step Two: Write your answer in the text field.